-Participating in a play or a skit allows students to read through the passages multiple times.
+Participating in a play or a skit allows students to read the passages multiple times.
 By learning their lines they support their growth in comprehension.

-Do you want kids to understand the story line, theme, or see the “big picture”?
+Do you want kids to understand the storyline, theme, or see the “big picture”?
 Be in a performance!

-We rehearse dozens of times before we actual perform on stage or in front of an audience.
+We rehearse dozens of times before we actually perform on stage or in front of an audience.
 Didn’t get the concept on the first pass… how about the 30th?
 Yep, comprehension increases with every pass through the material.

 Do you want to learn about a time in history?
 Do a play!

 Understanding the Roman empire?
 Make an appearance in Julius Caesar.

 Through rehearsals, performances, costume creation and design, comprehension is assimilated often without the participants even realizing it.

 From a purely scientific perspective, repetitive review of a script creates new neuro-pathways in the brain, which leads to long-term comprehension skills.
 Isn’t that one of our goals as teachers, to help improve the brain?

 It’s more than just “doing a play”, it’s about creating a more robust child that will make a difference in our future.